Yandex Cloud

 • subnet_id: Subnet ID.

-• replication_source: Replication source for the host to manually manage replication threads.
-In the parameter, specify the FQDN of the host to be used as a replication source.
+• replication_source: Host’s replication source for manual replication stream management.
+Specify the FQDN of the host that will be used as the replication source.

 • backup_priority: Host’s backup priority, between 0 and 100.

-• priority: Priority for assigning the host as master if the primary master fails, between 0 and 100.
+• priority: Host priority for promotion to master if the primary master fails, between 0 and 100.

 Warning

-If you cannot connect to the host you added, check that the cluster security group is configured correctly for the host's subnet.
+If you cannot connect to the host you added, check that the cluster security group is properly configured for the subnet containing your host.

 For each host in a Managed Service for MySQL® cluster, you can:

-• Set a priority for assigning the host as a master if the primary master fails.
+• Set the priority for promotion to master if the primary master fails.

 Note